kerns/commander-v/README.md

 - Concatenates files into a single, structured monolith of information and pushes it to your clipboard
 - Adds an ASCII tree of your project's structure illustrating the relative location of files
 - Sensible comment structure to clearly demark file beginning/end
-- Optionally orders files after project's folder structure _or_ the selection order
+- Optionally orders files after project's folder structure _or_ your selection order
 - Supports local configuration via optional `v.config.js` file
 - More, but not a lot more